redpelicans/mongobless/README.md

   * `instanceMethods`: javascript object used to define documents methods
   * `staticMethods`: javascript object used to define `redModel` methods.
 Adding an entry within this object is similare to set a function attribute on the resulting redModel. 'init' key is reserved to define constructor (see below)

 `RedModel.bless`, defined within `staticMethods` or in an other manner, is used to 'type' mongo's document.
-At reading time each document is blessed depending on is collection.
+At reading time each document is blessed depending on its collection.
 For polymorphism you have to do it manually (see below).

 ```javascript